edsontm/polywatt/README.md

 After the first complete run of `polywatt`, the code creates a folder named `complete_years`.
 This folder represents the pairs of mesurements at the upstream and downstream level.

-To create new test, simply add files in the this folder, respecting the file naming order, `<upstream station name>_<downstream station name>_<year>_<month>_<date>.csv`.
+To test a new pair of stations, simply add files in the this folder, respecting the file naming order, `<upstream station name>_<downstream station name>_<year>_<month>_<date>.csv`.
 The date in the file name represent the first day of the serie.
 Each line of this file represents a single day and each file can represent up to 365 days.
 Each line represent the upstream and downstream measurements separated by a comma.

 ```
 284.000,402.000